Kmeakin/walrus-report/src/20-reference.md

   must be scanned left to right, starting at the first character, until a null character is found.
 By contrast, storing the string's length alongside its contents-pointer allows the length to be simply looked-up in $O(1)$ time (ie constant time) instead of calculated.
-A little extra bookeeping is required to update the length field after each operation that modifies or creates a new string, but this is usually simple.
+A little extra book-keeping is required to update the length field after each operation that modifies or creates a new string, but this is usually simple.
 * **Flexibility**: Null-terminated strings are unable to represent strings containing a null-character, since a null-character by definition marks the end of the null-terminated string.
-Attempts to insert a null-character into the middle of a null-terminated string will simply truncate the string to the first occurance of a null-character [^NullTruncated].
+Attempts to insert a null-character into the middle of a null-terminated string will simply truncate the string to the first occurrence of a null-character [^NullTruncated].
 However, the null- character is a Unicode character in its own right ($U+0000$), and a string representation that cannot contain null-characters cannot faithfully represent every possible Unicode string.